 - Always send a test email to yourself before launching.
 Review on all platforms, including desktop and mobile.
 Send to the most popular email clients that your audience uses (e.g., Gmail, Yahoo, Outlook, Apple Mail, etc.) to view how your email appears on those accounts.

 - If you’re unsure which subject line will be the most effective, send the email with subject line A to half of your audience and the same email with subject line B to the other half.
-Keep all other variables (timing, body, etc.) consistent, and track the results.
+Keep all other variables (timing, main content, etc.) consistent, and track the results.

 - To measure clickthroughs, identify recipients who commonly open your emails.
 Divide that group in half and test your emails with layouts A and B. Measure which subject line generates more conversions.